 This is a topic near and dear to my heart.
-I live with it and spent many winters absolutely miserable.
+I lived with it for years and there is help!

 Typical symptoms of SAD: